raml-org/raml-spec/versions/raml-10/raml-10.md

 | minLength? | Specifies the minimum number of bytes for a parameter value.
 The value MUST be equal to or greater than 0.<br /><br />**Default:** `0`
 | maxLength? | Specifies the maximum number of bytes for a parameter value.
 The value MUST be equal to or greater than 0.<br /><br />**Default:** `2147483647`

-### Null Type
+#### Null Type
 ​
+In RAML, the type `null` is a special scalar type that only matches null data values, which in JSON is JSON's `null` and in XML `xsi:nil`.
 RAML handles null data values in payloads, annotations, and other constructs.
-Nullable properties must be represented as a single `null` type, a union of the non-null and `null` types, or by suffixing the type with a trailing question mark `?` which is the equivalent to a union between `null` and a type, for example: `null | number`.

-For headers, URI parameters, and query parameters, only the string value "null" (case-sensitive) validates against the null type, and in turn the string value "null" (case-sensitive) deserializes to the null type.
+A RAML processor MUST apply standard serialization and deserialization rules as for any other type except for headers, URI parameters, and query parameters, where only the string value "null" (case-sensitive) validates against the null type, and in turn the string value "null" (case-sensitive) deserializes to the null type.

 In the following example, the type of an object and has two required properties, `name` and `comment`, both defaulting to type `string`.
 In `example`, `name` is assigned a string value, but comment is null and this is _not_ allowed because RAML expects a string.